kennyooi/vlite-calendar/README.md

 ```

 ## Styles Guide
 This component is intentionally for custom calendar theme styling.
-Hence all CSS classes used within the component are auto-prefixed with `vl-calendar` (can be overwrite through component `class-name` prop).
+Hence all CSS classes used within the component are auto-prefixed with `vl-calendar` (can be overwrite through component `class-prefix` prop).

 | CSS class | Description |
 |--|--|